Upstream#

 is created to store these files,

-so you will only need to add the file's basename in the configuration:upstream backend {
+so you only need to add the filename in the configuration:upstream backend {

 zone backend 1m;